Our program provides valuable experience to high school students interested in pursuing a career in nursing.

 Eligibility to apply for Hospice of the Valley’s Teen Volunteer scholarship.

-Applications accepted May 1–June 30
+Applications will be accepted beginning May 2024.

 Congratulations to this aspiring group of young volunteers interested in careers as nurses or nurse’s aides.
 They graduated from our Teens in Nursing program after attending lectures and helping our staff with patient care.
 The program also prepares them for the nursing assistant exam.